Connect with us

 PROUD Falmouth Town chairman Graham Medlin believes everyone at the club should take a bow after the Cornish outfit scooped The FSA Away Day Experience of the Year accolade.

-Voted for by members of the Supporters’ Association, the honour highlights the work done by clubs to make an away day experience memorable for supporters.
+Voted for by members of the Football Supporters’ Association, the honour highlights the work done by clubs to make an away day experience memorable for supporters.

 “There are a lot of people behind the scenes that work hard and most of the time they don’t get any recognition.
 They will be over the moon that we’ve won this award.